 The Consequence: For eating of the tree

 This is possibly the BIGGEST misconception made interpreting the Bible.
-Either God allowed Adam to die for being disobedient, just as God said would occur OR Adam died as a direct result from what was eaten.
+Either God allowed Adam to die for being disobedient, just as God said would occur OR Adam died as a direct result of what was eaten.
 For a moment let’s just review what we know for sure.

 The information God provided Adam was a warning that he would die the same day he ate of the forbidden tree.
-It’s like me telling you if you eat this White Bane berry (a poisonous berry) you will die as a RESULT most of us would avoid eating of this plant.
+It’s like me telling you if you eat this White Baneberry (a poisonous berry) you will die as a RESULT most of us would avoid eating of this plant.
 But God did not indicate that this tree was somehow poisonous and could not be eaten as food.
-Clearly they could eat of this plant (tree).
+Clearly, they could eat of this plant (tree).
 So was the tree something that was bad for food?
 That is not indicated.
-God WARNED Adam that if you eat of this one specific tree it will cause him death.
+God WARNED Adam that if you eat of this one specific tree it will cause his death.
 The tree did exactly what it was there to do and the results also took place as God said would occur.

 (Genesis 2:17) “But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die.”